Herriot Melhuish O’Neill Architects - Wellington, Christchurch, Auckland, Tauranga

 Max Herriot

-Max grew up in Wellington’s Eastbourne Bays.
-A keen sportsman, he played basketball for New Zealand and is now a regular in the K2 and Lake Taupo Cycling Challenges.
+Max grew up in Wellington’s Eastbourne bays.
+A keen sportsman, he played basketball for New Zealand and regularly competed in the K2 and Lake Taupo Cycling Challenges.
 He lives in the Wellington suburb of Strathmore, when not escaping to his Kapiti Coast beach house.

 Key Projects